Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: The Idrogen system

 The LMK04828 is phase and frequency locked by a 100~MHz ultra–low-phase-noise oscillator (RAKON 1490U), featuring a phase noise of –116~dBc/Hz at 10~Hz offset — a specification we have carefully verified experimentally.
 The clock cleaner further accepts two external clock inputs, covering a frequency range from 10 MHz to 500 MHz, with a tunable loop bandwidth between 1 kHz and 100 kHz.
 This flexibility enables \idro\ to operate as a Grandmaster (GM) with exceptionally low additive phase noise when locked to an external reference.

-The WR core is implemented within the FPGA and operated in slave mode.
-The FPGA dynamically controls a low-noise 16-bit 20~kS/s digital-to-analog converter (DAC) to apply voltage tuning to the local 100~MHz oscillator, correcting frequency offsets according to the WR core (wrc).
-We implemented WRC version 5 in the FPGA.

-In addition, the FPGA manages the generation of a helper clock used within the Digital Dual Mixer Time Difference (DDMTD) architecture~\cite{ddmtd}.
-To improve phase sensitivity and simplify the FPGA design, the DDMTD is operated at 125~MHz, twice the carrier frequency compared to the WR original implementation.

 The \idro\ board features one SFP+ port and one QSFP port.
 The SFP+ port is used to establish the 1Gb/s WR link.
 In parallel, the QSFP interface provides a data output capability of 40Gb/s, a critical feature for use cases requiring high-speed synchronous sampling, such as accelerator diagnostics, to name only one.

-Particular attention has been paid to provide high-stability performance.
-In parallel, a complete firmware and software ecosystem was developed to control and monitor the \idro\ board, including WR core parameters, using IPBus or PCIe protocols.
-These tools provide access to the WR command-line interface (CLI) and, therefore, to the graphical user interface (GUI) for more intuitive supervision.
-It provides access to key parameters of the WR core (WRC), especially the software-based phase-locked loop (SPLL), where the proportional and integral gains can be dynamically adjusted.
-This flexibility is particularly advantageous for optimizing phase noise performance and adapting to different fiber link lengths.
+A complete firmware and software ecosystem was developed to control and monitor the \idro\ board, including WRC parameters, using Ethernet or PCIe protocols.

 The \mtca\ implementation of \idro\ additionally provides full remote management and supervision capabilities, consistent with standard \mtca\ platform management frameworks.
 Furthermore, the generated clock signals can be broadcast over dedicated clock distribution channels reserved within the \mtca\ backplane, enabling precise timing dissemination across the crate.